flipcoder/textbeat/README.md

 ```

 The spacing is not even between the sets, but the 't' value stretches them
-to make them even in a default ratio of 3:4
+to make them line up in a default ratio of 3:4.

+# What else?

+I'm improving this faster than I'm documenting it.
+Because of that, not everything is explained.
+If you've got python chops, you peak in the code to get an idea on the upcoming features.

 # What's the plan?